HardeepKaur21/Computational_Physics/README.md

 Exercise 1.8 Plot the function 𝑓(𝑥) = sin(𝑥) between 𝑥 = 0 and 𝑥 = 2𝜋 with a green dashed line.
 Label your axes, add gridlines and a legend.
 Your axes should extend only as far as the plotted data.

 ---

+Exercise 1.9 Type in and run the following code:

+---